BODY DYSMORPHIC DISORDER (BDD)

 The stress can lead to an unending search of unnecessary medical and surgical procedures, avoiding daily activities, avoiding job duties, avoiding social situations.

 Feel free to email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel you're ready to get started, you can make an appointment online now or call 212-726-2390.
-Sessions are available online or in-person nationwide.
+Virtual teletherapy or in-person sessions are available nationwide.

 Body Dysmorphic sufferers compulsively check a part of the body, often a feature of their face.